Dart Center for Journalism and Trauma

 The Dart Center for Journalism and Trauma was a resource center and think tank for journalists who cover violence, conflict and tragedy around the world.
-It operated from 1999-2009 at the University of Washington and was a project of the Columbia University Graduate School of Journalism in New York City from 2009-2025.
+It operated from 1999 to 2009 at the University of Washington and was a project of the Columbia University Graduate School of Journalism in New York City from 2009 to 2025.
 The Dart Center was sunset by Columbia Journalism School in the summer of 2025.
 Its mission was adopted by the Global Center for Journalism and Trauma, an independent nonprofit unaffiliated with Columbia.

 The Dart Center's mission was to improve the quality of journalism on traumatic events, while also raising awareness in newsrooms of the impact such coverage has on the journalists telling the stories.
 The Dart Center also operated Dart Centre Europe, based in London; Dart Centre Asia Pacific, based in Melbourne; and a research node at the University of Tulsa.
+The Dart Center established a temporary center through the summer of 2002 in New York City after the attacks of September 11, 2001 directed by Elana Newman and Barbra Monseu.

 The Dart Center conducted seminars, training and support programs for journalists covering the attacks of September 11, 2001, Hurricane Katrina, the Boxing Day tsunami, the Troubles in Northern Ireland, the Iraq War and the Virginia Tech shootings, among other events.
 The Dart Center's longtime director was the American journalist Bruce Shapiro.